vttresearch/siteopt_toolbox/docs/introduction.md

 !!! info "Important Information"
     When running the development version you must have access to the Git repository holding the Dokken datasets to use them.
 If you use the production version, the datasets are already included in your software.

+If you click the hamburger icon in the top right corner of the window, you can see all your saved projects.
+This includes the ones which you previously closed.
+There you can delete projects permanantly or reopen them.

 ### Editing data

 The main window of the Siteopt web app with normally has the data and execution tab open.
 This tab contains two panes: Data editor and Execution.
 Data editor lets you view and edit the input data files in the project.
 These are precisely the files described above.
 For example, to edit VRE production units, click `Production` button and select "pv-input.xlsx".
 The Excel file opens in the editor and you can make changes.
 You can:

+- edit individual cells
+- copy and paste values to/from individual cells
 - delete a row by ticking the box in front of the row and pressing `Delete selected`
-- copy and paste values to/from individual cells
 - add new rows to the bottom by pressing `Add row`
 - replace the whole file by a file on your computer by pressing first `Browse`, selecting a file of the same name, press `Open` and then `Replace`
 - change sheets in the file from the tabs below the data table.
 This applied only to files which have multiple tabs, such as "modelspec.xlsx".
 - save the edited data by pressing `Save` (or CTRL-S)

 You will notice that some cells accepts text values, others numeric values (or timeseries references preceeded by "ts:"), and still others a selection of predefined values.
+If you make a reference to a time series, there is a button which allows you to upload the corresponding CSV file.

 ### Running the model